StoreConnect and Salesforce org compatibility guide

 - CampaignMember — external ID assignment

 :::note All three are standard Salesforce objects present in every org.
 “Optional” refers to the features that use them, not to the objects themselves.
-If the StoreConnect features that rely on these objects are included in your package installation, the installing user must have read access to them or the install will fail.
+If the StoreConnect features that rely on these objects are included in your package installation, the installing user must have read access to them or the install fails.
 Check object access in Setup > Object Manager before installing. :::

 Additional objects